AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/To_Append_Text_File/Algorithm.md

        Start the process.

        Step 2:
-       Create a class and a static main funtion.
+       Create a class and a static main function.

        Step 3:
        Create a RandomAccessFile object and a try-catch statement.